 A Missouri disability lawyer will prepare you to appear in front of the ALJ.
 A lawyer can help you collect more medical information, suggest witnesses to bring to the hearing, and prepare you for the judge’s questions.

-If the ALJ denies your claim, you may ask that SSA’s Special Council review your case.
+If the ALJ denies your claim, you may ask that SSA’s Appeals Council review your case.
 The Special Counsel may decide that the ALJ’s decision was correct and not hear your case.

-Alternatively, the Special Counsel may either review your claim or request that the ALJ reevaluate the prior denial.
+Alternatively, the Appeals Council may either review your claim or request that the ALJ reevaluate the prior denial.

 Your final appeal option is to file a lawsuit in a federal district court.
-The denial letter from the Special Counsel will explain how to exercise this option.
+The denial letter from the Appeals Council will explain how to exercise this option.

 What Can Affect Your Disability Benefits?